cpfaff/Open-Science-Thesis/README.md

 NOTE:

-You can disable the revision mode removing or just disabling the class option.
+You can disable the revision mode removing or disabling the class option for revisions.
 This will then compile as normal and ignore the comments of revisors.
-However you need to leave the revisor setup command in place as otherwise the command will be unknown and the compilation fails.
+However if the text contains comments with revisor names as commands you need to leave the command setting up the revisor in place as otherwise the command will be unknown and the compilation fails.

 ![revision](https://raw.github.com/wiki/cpfaff/Open-Science-Thesis/figures/revision_example_note.png)